Motivic cohomology of fat points in Milnor range via formal and rigid geometries: Some definitions and recollections

 \begin{remk} Corollary \ref{cor:derived-underived} offers a hint on how one may generalize the mod $Y$-equivalence of Definition \ref{defn:mod Y equiv} to more general $k$-schemes of finite type to be discussed in \cite{Park general}.

-More specifically, for a general $\widehat{X}$, an analogue of Lemma \ref{lem:Tor vanishing} may not hold.
-Instead, in \cite{Park general}, we will use some ideas from derived algebraic geometry.
+For a general formal neighborhood, in \cite{Park general} the author uses some ideas from derived algebraic geometry.
 The isomorphism \eqref{eqn:iso algebra} is replaced by an isomorphism of a suitable pair of ``derived rings".
 While it is of a similar form, it is finer than the derived Milnor patching for perfect complexes studied by S. Landsburg \cite{Landsburg Duke}, which generalizes the classical Milnor patching of J. Milnor \cite{Milnor K}.

+It seems it is worth studying whether one can avoid using this heavy machine of derived algebraic geometry, by improving Lemma \ref{lem:Tor vanishing} to the fullest possible extent in the future.

 \end{remk}